Are You In The Panama City Area Looking For Search Engine Optimization (SEO)?

 When it comes to redesigning your website, form and function are a must.

 Functionality comes before looks on your website.
 If people can’t find your website via search, and if they can’t intuitively navigate through your site’s pages and easily understand what information those pages contain, your site will not matter.

 Redesigning your website isn’t just an exercise in aesthetics.
-Looks for your website is very important, but a great website redesign also requires you to improve what people can’t see.
+Looks for your website are very important, but a great website redesign also requires you to improve what people can’t see.

 When redesigning your website it is important to take search engine optimization into account.
-While the way we think about SEO is always evolving – with the focus now shifting toward optimizing content for the searchers themselves, as opposed to for the search engines – it’s still something you can’t afford to overlook.
+While the way we think about SEO is always evolving – with the focus now shifting toward optimizing content for the searchers themselves, as opposed to following designated search engine “rules” – it’s still something you can’t afford to overlook.

 Not thinking about SEO from the start